The VPD variable inline attenuator can be configured as:

 Microphone level attenuators are intended for use with condenser microphones on loud sources.
 Microphone level attenuators have an input impedance of approximately 2KΩ and will thus pass phantom power with minimum voltage drop.
 Maximum input level is +20dBV.

 Line level attenuators have input impedance of 7KΩ or higher and are thus not intended for use between microphone and amplifiers, but rather between line level outputs and inputs.
 Maximum input level is +30dBV.
-Also available is a high-impedance version with 100KΩ input using 1/4″ TS connectors.
+Also available is a high-impedance version with 100KΩ input impedance, using 1/4″ TS connectors.

 The passive low-cut filters’ frequency corners will vary slightly with the input impedance of the following device.
 The microphone filter is designed for loads between 600Ω and 3KΩ (standard is 1.5KΩ); the line-level filter is designed for loads of 10KΩ or more.
-The stated frequency range will be accurate only for the impedance specified on order.
+For the microphone filter, the stated frequency range will be accurate only for the impedance specified on order.
 The microphone filter is a shelving type in order to pass phantom power to connected microphones.
 The maximum cut is -20dB at 10Hz (160Hz setting).
 Insertion loss is less than -3dB.
 Phantom power voltage drop is 1.7V per 1mA draw by the connected microphone (1.5KΩ version).